GuacaMaoLa/STUDY.MyWeatherApp/README.md

-This is an example WPF project to help me learn the basics of being an industrial full-stack developer.
+This is an example WPF project to help me learn the basics of being an industrial commissioning developer.

 It contains the basics of:
 1. MVVM-Architecture (with CommunityToolkit.MVVM)